centricular/gstreamer-vst3/README.md

 Some sample VST plugins are included in the SDK.

+## Environment variables

+This plugin will parse two environment variables for the purpose of VST3 plugin discovery:

+* `GST_VST3_PLUGIN_PATH`: A colon-separated list of paths to look for plugins into, eg `/home/foo:/home/bar`

+* `GST_VST3_SEARCH_DEFAULT_PATHS`: If set to (case-insensitive) `no`, plugins will only be looked for in the paths listed in the `GST_VST3_PLUGIN_PATH` environment variable.
+The default behaviour is to search in the default paths.

 ## LICENSE

 GStreamer and gstreamer-vst3 is licensed under the [Lesser General Public